openvinotoolkit/open_model_zoo/models/intel/person-attributes-recognition-crossroad-0230/description/person-attributes-recognition-crossroad-0230.md

 ## Inputs

-1.  name: "input" , shape: [1x3x160x80] - An input image in following format
+1.  name: `input` , shape: [1x3x160x80] - An input image in following format
 [1xCxHxW], where

     - C - number of channels